-- A downgraded ACB or CAV are most often observed when real-world study results are not comparable to RCT data than when they are considered uninterpretable.
+- A downgraded ACB or CAV was most often observed when real-world study results were not comparable to RCT data than when they are considered uninterpretable.

 - Downgrading of the ACB or CAV was less likely to happen for real-world studies ranked comparable to RCT data.

 - Since there may be additional studies considered in the reassessment (such as RCTs published later), it is difficult to single out the main drivers of the Transparency Committee’s reassessments and make accurate conclusions on the impact of real-life post-registration studies on the ACB or CAV level.

 - Evidence requirements have evolved over time: this study included medicines that were first assessed more than 15 years ago when evidence requirements on comparative efficacy and effectiveness to determine reimbursement decisions were lower.

 - The severity of the disease targeted by the medicine had a bigger impact on the ACB previously, but now the medicine’s efficacy is more important and the effect size required to achieve a given CAV has increased substantially.